There’s a lot of chatter around evidence-based practices in education these days.

 Based on their baseline diagnostic data, students and their parents chose mastery-based learning tools that would meet them at their level of competence and move them forward with a high degree of accountability and rigor.
 They set personal learning goals and worked diligently to improve their skills.

-By the end of the ‘21-’22 school year, students testing at or above grade level increased by 18 percentage points in math and reading based on post-testing.
+By the end of the ‘21-’22 school year, students testing at or above grade level increased by 18 percentage points in both math and reading based on post-testing.

 This growth is done without teacher-led, whole-group instruction.
 We use mastery-based digital tools that deliver real-time, immediate feedback to students and allow them to work fast or slow.
 Prenda guides monitor the data and respond to needs, supported by Prenda’s team of academic coaches.
 Every student is treated as an individual.